-- Allow you to file an appeal in person, on the phone, or in writing. - Ensure filing an appeal will not count against you or your provider in any way. - Allow you to authorize another person to act on your behalf, including a provider.
-If you authorize another person to act on your behalf, the plan might ask you to sign a form authorizing the plan to release information to that person. - Have your benefits continued upon request for an appeal within the required timeframe, which is 10 calendar days from the date your Notice of Adverse Benefit Determination was post-marked or personally given to you.
+- Allow you to file an appeal in person, on the phone, or in writing. - Ensure filing an appeal will not count against you or your provider in any way.

+- Allow you to authorize another person to act on your behalf, including a provider or advocate.
+If you authorize another person to act on your behalf, the Drug Medi-Cal Organized Delivery System county might ask you to sign a form authorizing the Drug Medi-Cal Organized Delivery System county to release information to that person. - Have your benefits continued upon request for an appeal within the required timeframe, which is 10 calendar days from the date your Notice of Adverse Benefit Determination was post-marked or personally given to you.
 You do not have to pay for continued services while the appeal is pending.
 If you do request continuation of the benefit, and the final decision of the appeal confirms the decision to reduce or discontinue the service you are receiving, you may be required to pay the cost of services furnished while the appeal was pending.

-- Ensure that the individuals making the decisions are qualified to do so and not involved in any previous level of review or decision-making. - Allow you or your representative to examine your case file, including your medical record, and any other documents or records considered during the appeal process, before and during the appeal process. - Allow you to have a reasonable opportunity to present evidence and allegations of fact or law, in person or in writing. - Allow you, your representative, or the legal representative of a deceased beneficiary's estate to be included as parties to the appeal. - Let you know your appeal is being reviewed by sending you written confirmation. - Inform you of your right to request a State Hearing, following the completion of the appeal process.
+- Ensure that the individuals making the decisions are qualified to do so and not involved in any previous level of review or decision-making. - Allow you or your representative to examine your case file, including your medical record, and any other documents or records considered during the appeal process, before and during the appeal process. - Allow you to have a reasonable opportunity to present evidence and allegations of fact or law, in person or in writing. - Allow you, your representative, or the legal representative of a deceased beneficiary's estate to be included as parties to the appeal. - Let you know your appeal is being reviewed by sending you written confirmation.

+Inform you of your right to request a State Fair Hearing, following the completion of the appeal process.